 There are a lot of other techniques for mobile viewing precision.
 But before you get caught up in the technical weeds of coding languages and compression codecs, just try your nonprofit’s website out for yourself.
 Do they work well on mobile?
 Compare your blog’s functionality to that of Facebook.
 Is it about the same or does it leave something to be desired?
 Is it possible to make an online donation from an iPhone?
 If not, make it happen!

 Mobile devices are the go-to for communicating with our community, making new friends, and taking part in global conversations.
 If your nonprofit isn’t up to snuff in the new mobile world, you’re in danger of getting left behind.
-It’s not hard to upgrade!
-Kindful can help you with fundraising tools and communication methods perfect for 21st century mobile.
-And with awareness of the problem, you can make sure that all future efforts on your part will work well on mobile.
+The good news is it’s not hard to upgrade.
+Just by having awareness of the problem, you can make sure that all future efforts will work well on mobile.

 Schedule a live demo with our team, and we’ll show you how easy it is to create and automate reports, utilize online and offline fundraising tools, quickly integrate and access all your data, and ultimately create more time to engage your donors.